The Embroidered Couch: Plot

 The male protagonist of Xiuta yeshi, which begins in the year 1594, is thirty-year-old xiucai Yao Tongxin (姚同心), also known as Dongmen sheng (東門生; Scholar of the Eastern Gate), presumably a reference to his birthplace (a part of Yangzhou known as "East Gate").
 Having led a debauched lifestyle in his younger days, he now has a relatively poor stamina, and is hence unable to sexually satisfy his wife, Jinshi (金氏) or Madame Jin.
 After receiving much ridicule from others and being unable to improve the situation with medication, he arranges for his wife to have sex with his bisexual lover Zhao Dali (趙大里) instead.

-Zhao fails to satisfy Jinshi during their first tryst; he returns the following night with aphrodisiacs, although Jinshi sustains a vaginal tear and rectal prolapse in what becomes a wild orgy involving herself, Zhao, and two servant girls.
-In retaliation, Jinshi arranges for Zhao's widowed mother, Mashi (麻氏), to live with Dongmen and herself when Zhao goes for a business trip.
-While intoxocated, Mashi is enticed by Jinshi into having sex with Dongmen, who is passing off as Jinshi's cousin; Mashi, Dongmen, and Jinshi soon find themselves in a ménage à trois.
+Zhao fails to satisfy Jinshi during their first tryst; he returns the following night with aphrodisiacs.
+Jinshi then sustains a vaginal tear and rectal prolapse in what becomes a wild orgy involving herself, Zhao, and two servant girls.
+Afterward, Jinshi arranges for Zhao's widowed mother, Mashi (麻氏), to live with Dongmen and herself when Zhao goes for a business trip.
+While intoxicated, Mashi is enticed by Jinshi into having sex with Dongmen, who is passing off as Jinshi's cousin; Mashi, Dongmen, and Jinshi soon find themselves in a ménage à trois.
 However, Jinshi later becomes jealous of the older woman, just as Zhao returns.
 Although the four of them agree to live under one roof, they take to the mountains after their neighbours learn about their polyamory.

 Dongmen fathers two sons with Mashi, but she dies within three years; Jinshi and Zhao also die soon after due to complications arising from sex.
 Having dreamt that his three deceased lovers have been reincarnated as animals, Dongmen entrusts his children to his maid Xiao Jiao (小嬌) and becomes a Buddhist monk.